EWRusa/simple-reminder-bot/README.md

 # READ ME
-This is a self-made reminder bot for discord, because I refuse to pay money for one.
+This is a self-made reminder bot for Discord, because I refuse to pay money for one.
 I have also set this repository up for the purpose of allowing people to do the same should they choose to do so.
 I simply ask that you do not use this code to set up a for-profit version of the bot, because that's scummy.